 This bill increases the number of members of the Homeless Coordinating and Financing Council appointed by the Governor from 17 to 18, by requiring the Governor to appoint a representative from the California Department of Education to the Council.
-Status: Chapter344Statutes of 2019

 AB-307 (Reyes) - Homeless youth: grant program.